Quansight-Labs/quansight-labs-site/posts/2020/12/jupyterlab-winter-theme.md

 # Building and Installing the Extension

-JupyterLab 3 has focussed ot make extension authors life easier, and it has made a great job for it.
-As developer, you just need to run a single command to be up-and-running with your extension.
+JupyterLab 3 has focussed on make extension authors' lives easier, and it has done a great job of it.
+As a developer, you just need to run a single command to be up and running with your extension.
 You only need to do this once.

 ```bash